Luiseont/lineraodds/README.md

 -   **My Bets**: Tracks user's active and past bets, calculating potential winnings.
 -   **Token Balance**: Displays the user's current token balance, updated in real-time.

+> [!WARNING]
+> **Development Notice**: Since LineraOdds is still under development and event handling needs improvement, chain interactions and data updates may fail (query) - check browser console.
+Therefore, at some point it may be necessary to refresh the web page and reconnect.
+We are working on solutions.

 ## GraphQL API

 ### Mutations